 Another annual event that HOWA hosts is the Community End of Life Forum.
 This is a one-day educational conference that is free to the community.
 The EOL Forum is held in November, which is National Hospice and Palliative Care Month.
 It features several speakers that provide information on different topics related to end of life issues.
 CEU credit is available for licensed nurses, social workers, and counselors.

-The Candlelight Memorial Service is a non-denominational service held annually to remember those in our community who have passed within the year.
+The Candlelight Memorial Services are non-denominational services held annually to remember those in our community who have passed within the year.
 Each service features special music, inspirational thoughts and readings, and a special lighting of a candle by those in attendance in memory of someone who has died.
-The memorial service is held in December.
+The spring service is held in May and a holiday service is held in December.